Iman-khayat/passwordManagerByPython/README.md

 Strong Password Enforcement: While it offers strong password generation, users can still enter weak passwords.

 Data Breaches: If the file containing the encrypted passwords ("passwords.txt") is stolen, an attacker could potentially decrypt them if they have access to the encryption key and this is diffecult to git it.
+Encryption: It uses Fernet for password encryption, which is a good first step.